maudnals/articles/cookies/article.md

 It also has metadata attached to it, such as an expiry date.

 ### How are cookies set/get

+Request Cookie = Cookie the client sends along with the request.
+Response Cookies = HTTP header name Set-Cookie (so this contains the "Request Cookie" value for all future requests).

 Set: 2 ways:
 - server-side: see https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies#Creating_cookies
 // Basically a HTTP request is made, with Set-Cookie header.